Virginia vs. Furman: Odds, spread, over/under - NCAA Tournament First Round

 Virginia vs. Furman: Odds, spread, over/under and other Vegas lines - NCAA Tournament First Round

-In this article, you will find odds and spreads for the Virginia vs. Furman matchup across multiple sportsbooks.
+In this article, you can see the spread and odds across multiple sportsbooks for the Virginia vs. Furman matchup.

 Virginia vs. Furman Game Info